Greek lyric

 Greek lyric is the body of lyric poetry written in dialects of Ancient Greek.

-Lyric poetry is, in short, poetry to be sung accompanied by music, traditionally a lyre.
+Lyric poetry is poetry sung to music, traditionally played on a lyre.
 It is primarily associated with the early 7th to the early 5th centuries BC, sometimes called the "Lyric Age of Greece", but continued to be written into the Hellenistic and Imperial periods.

 Background

 Lyric is one of three broad categories of poetry in classical antiquity, along with drama and epic, according to the scheme of the "natural forms of poetry" developed by Goethe in the early nineteenth century.
 (Drama is considered a form of poetry here because both tragedy and comedy were written in verse in ancient Greece.)
 Culturally, Greek lyric is the product of the political, social and intellectual milieu of the Greek polis ('city-state').

 Much of Greek lyric is occasional poetry, composed for public or private performance by a soloist or chorus to mark particular occasions.
 The symposium ('drinking party') was one setting in which lyric poems were performed.
 'Lyric' was sometimes sung to the accompaniment of either a string instrument (particularly the lyre or kithara) or a wind instrument (most often the reed pipe called aulos).
 Whether the accompaniment was a string or wind instrument, the term for such accompanied lyric was melic poetry (from the Greek word for 'song' melos).
 Lyric could also be sung without any instrumental accompaniment.
 This latter form is called meter and it is recited rather than sung, strictly speaking.

 Modern surveys of "Greek lyric" often include relatively short poems composed for similar purposes or circumstances that were not strictly "song lyrics" in the modern sense, such as elegies and iambics.
 The Greeks themselves did not include elegies nor iambus within melic poetry, since they had different metres and different musical instruments.
 The Edinburgh Companion to Ancient Greece and Rome offers the following clarification: "'melic' is a musical definition, 'elegy' is a metrical definition, whereas 'iambus' refers to a genre and its characteristics subject matter. (...)
 The fact that these categories are artificial and potentially misleading should prompt us to approach Greek lyric poetry with an open mind, without preconceptions about what 'type' of poetry we are reading."